Add someone to your council tax account

 Add a joint owner to your council tax bill

-If there is a joint owner who lives in the property and they are not currently named on the bill, please provide proof of ownership such as:
+If a joint owner lives in the property and is not named on the bill, please provide proof of ownership.
+This could be:

 • mortgage statement